 - Whisk in the flour and cook for 1 minute.

-- While the potatoes are cooking, in a small saucepan, add the shrimp, garlic and rest of the butter.
+- While the potatoes are cooking, add the shrimp, garlic, and rest of the butter to a skillet.

-- Watch the shrimp closely; as soon as they all turn pink, about 2 to 3 minutes, turn off the heat.
+- Cook the shrimp on low.
+Watch the shrimp closely; as soon as they all turn pink, about 2 to 3 minutes, turn off the heat.

-- Add the shrimp, butter and garlic mixture to the soup and stir well.
+- Add everything in the skillet.
+Shrimp, butter, and garlic mixture to the soup and stir well.

 - Simmer for 5-10 minutes.

-- Serve soup sprinkled with bacon bits and grated cheddar cheese.
+- Serve the soup sprinkled with bacon bits and grated cheddar cheese.
 Garnish with dill, if desired.

 Thanks for linking up to Pin Worthy Wednesday, I have pinned your post to the Pin Worthy Wednesday Pinterest Board.
 Sounds delicious Kim must try this out.